allefabbri/BASH-utilities/README.md

 ```

 ## MAC address changer
-Quick way of changing, only for the current session, the MAC address of the ethernet card (requires ``root`` privileges)
+Quick way of changing, only for the current session, the MAC address of the ethernet card (requires ``root`` privileges).
+The new address is hardcorded inside the script so change it according to your needs.

 **Usage and Sample Output**
 ```